dmlstarry/CarND/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I use cv2.GaussianBlur to smooth out edges. cv2.Canny to find edges.cv2.HoughLinesP to find the lane line in the part that needs to be detected.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by calculate average slope and intercept for the left and right lanes of each image,then converted to coordinates in order to draw lines.

+The final output line image is combined with the original image.

 If you'd like to include images to show how the pipeline works, here is how to include an image: